Bojana Cokić, MD

 Children’s Hospital, Zajecar, Serbia

-5. Yugoslavian Archive 39, f-16.
-(Serbian).
-BOJANA COKIĆ, MD, is a pediatrician specialized in clinical genetics at the Children's Hospital in Zajecar, Serbia, where she was Head of the Department Pediatrics from 1986 to 2004 and now Head of the Neonatology Service since 2007.
-In 1992 she introduced a registry for congenital anomalies and in 2009 she established the Association for Downs Syndrome in Zajecar.
+BOJANA COKIĆ, MD, is a pediatrician at Children’s Hospital in Zajecar, Serbia, where she was been Head of Department Pediatrics from 1986 to 2004 and Head of the Neonatology Service since 2007.
+She graduated from the Faculty of Medicine, University of Belgrade in 1981.
+Her specialty is clinical genetics; in 1992 she developed a registry in Zajecar for congenital anomalies and in 2009 established the Association for Down Syndrome in Zajecar.